 We believe giving people choice in terms of how they represent themselves online enables them to express themselves and control their privacy.
 Twitter allows the use of pseudonymous accounts, meaning an account’s profile is not required to use the name or image of the account owner.
-Accounts that use pseudonyms or that appear similar to others on Twitter are not in violation of this policy, so long as their purpose is not to deceive or manipulate others.
-The following, for example, are not in violation of this policy:
+Accounts that appear similar to others on Twitter are not in violation of this policy, so long as their purpose is not to deceive or manipulate others.
+Accounts that share your name but have no other commonalities are not in violation of this policy.

 In cases where an account is suspected of misusing a specific individual or entity’s identity, we may need more information to determine whether the account is run or authorized by the entity portrayed in the profile.
-To ensure we have enough context, we may need a report from the portrayed party or their authorized representative in order to take action.
+To ensure we have enough context, we may need a report from the portrayed party in order to take action.

 The consequences for violating the policy depend on the severity and type of violation, as well as an account’s history of previous violations.
 The actions we take may include the following:

-If your account is potentially confusing in terms of its affiliation, we may require you to edit the content on your profile.
-If you violate this policy again after your first warning, your account will be permanently suspended.
+If your account is potentially confusing in terms of its affiliation, including as a non-compliant parody, commentary or fan account, we may require you to edit the content on your profile.
+If you violate this policy again after your first warning, your account may be suspended.

 If you believe that your account was locked or suspended in error, you can submit an appeal.